Jiayi-Gu/MDT-Simulation/README.md

 - Any team with size lower than the lower team size limit
 - Assign random unteamed users to the team

-###  Notes on diversity of skills:
+###  Notes on diversity of skills calculations:
-Calculated the gini for all skills of all team members Project skill individual gini is NA treated that person as not in team Average of gini score for all team members within iteration Calculate CI with 200 iteration
+1. Calculated the gini for all skills of all team members
+2. Project skill individual gini is NA treated that person as not in team
+3. Average of gini score for all team members within iteration
+4. Calculate CI with 200 iteration